stefanwatermann/XPack/README.md

 ## Concept

-This solution can be used to store/restore XOJO components (mainly Modules) into/from a centraliazed repository.
+This solution can be used to store/restore XOJO components (Modules) into/from a centraliazed repository.
 Components can be "imported" into existing XOJO projects from the central repository by **Copy&Paste**.
 By using this approach the XOJO IDE will integrate the component correctly and the project or IDE does not need to be reloaded or restarted.

 A repository component is typically a regular XOJO Module.
-To make it visible to the package manager client (XojoPack) at least three Attributes have to be set on the Module.
+To make it visible to the package manager client (XPack) at least three Attributes have to be set on the Module.

 ![grafik](https://user-images.githubusercontent.com/73022584/199735219-fc5d4a2c-23a1-4ca1-bf44-a60149d2deb4.png)